HenryBreukelman/Assignment-3/README.md

 # Steps
 Html
-1) Create your file and fill in basic infomation
+1) Create your file and fill in basic information
 2) Link to your CSS and JavaScript
 3) Add two buttons, one for bigger, and the other for smaller
 4) Add a <div> for your box